 10. Best Shoes for Bunions

-Now that you’ve seen the different foot conditions and the best shoes to ease the pain caused by these problems, know also the application of all the treatments available to help speed up the healing process.
+Now that you have seen the various foot conditions and the best shoes for each of them, know also the application of common treatments to help ease the pain or speed up the healing.